jundalisay/superb/content/en/research/descartes/world/chapter-15b.md

 The comets that are not in the same heaven as the sun are unable to send out as many rays toward the earth as the comets in the heaven of the sun.
 - This is true even for those that are ready to enter it.
-- Consequently, we cannot see them unless perhaps when their size is extraordinary.
+- Consequently, we cannot see them unless perhaps when their size is extraordinary*.

+> *Superphysics note: This is why supernovae are used as standard candles for measuring the expansion of the universe

 This is because most of the rays that the sun sends out toward them are:
 - borne away here and there